anand-lab-172/F1-World-Championship/README.md

 # F1-World-Championship
-This project contain data of Formula 1 history from 1950 to 2021.
+This project contain data of Formula 1 from 1950 to 2021.

 I have did so many stages in this project which all include:
   * Data Preprocessing (Merging the dataframe and cleaning the data)